harbour/core/README.md

      It's always set to `./pkg/<arch>/<comp>` when
      `HB_BUILD_PKG` is set to `yes`.
 On non-\*nix systems, you must set it to a valid directory when using `install`.
 Use absolute paths only.
-For a peace of mind, avoid using spaces and quotes in the name.
      You have to use path format native to your shell.
      F.e. to specify `C:\dir` on Windows, with Cygwin you should use `/cygdrive/c/dir`, with MSYS `/c/dir`.